JamesMura/jamesmura/README.md

 ### Hi there 👋

-- James here , I am from Kampala Uganda, spend most of my time in Emeryville CA
+- From Uganda🇺🇬, spend most of my time in Emeryville,CA
 - Currently working at Shopify
-- In my freetime I love taking photos and listening to audiobooks
+- In my freetime I love taking photos📷 and listening to audiobooks📚

 <!--
 **JamesMura/jamesmura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.